By Shelby Huffaker, MPH | Chair, San Diego Americans for Safe Access

 California Assembly Bills

-Would expand the definition of cannabis to include all products containing natural and synthetic cannabinoids (excluding CBD isolate and FDA-approved cannabinoid products), subjecting such products to the same regulatory requirements as cannabis (including — but not limited to — laboratory testing, taxes, track-and-trace requirements, etc.).
-Inhalable hemp products, including hemp pre-rolls and hemp flower intended for consumption, would be prohibited.
-While cannabis retailers would be permitted to sell manufactured cannabinoid products that meet state requirements, tobacco/cigarette retailers would be prohibited from selling any form of cannabis or cannabinoid product, except for CBD isolate.
+Expands the definition of cannabis to include all products containing natural and synthetic cannabinoids (excluding CBD isolate and FDA-approved cannabinoid products), subjecting such products to the same regulatory requirements as cannabis (including — but not limited to — laboratory testing, taxes, track-and-trace requirements, etc.).
+Inhalable hemp products, including hemp pre-rolls and hemp flower intended for consumption, are prohibited.
+While cannabis retailers are permitted to sell manufactured cannabinoid products that meet state requirements, tobacco/cigarette retailers are prohibited from selling any form of cannabis or cannabinoid product, except for CBD isolate.

 AB-564 Cannabis: excise tax: rate increase repeal.